 - \$ sudo su perforce

 - \$ cd /hxdepots/sdp/Server/Unix/setup

 - \$ cp -p mkdirs.cfg mkdirs.abc.cfg

 - \$ vi mkdirs.abc.cfg

 - # Adjust settings in mkdirs.abc.cfg as desired, e.g P4PORT, P4BROKERPORT, etc.

 - \$./mkdirs.sh abc

 - A log will be generated, mkdirs.abc.<timestamp>.log

-Example 3: Setup of additional instance named 'alpha' to run a p4p:
+- Example 3: Setup of additional instance named 'alpha' to run a p4p:

-\$./mkdirs.sh alpha -t p4proxy
+- \$./mkdirs.sh alpha -t p4proxy

+- If you use a "name" for the instance (not an integer) you MUST modify the P4PORT variable in the mkdirs.name.cfg file.

+- The instance name must map to the name of the cfg file or the default file will be used with potentially unexpected results.

-For example, mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg the license file must be renamed to simply the name license.
+For example, mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/<instance>/root folder.

-3. Put the Perforce license file for the server into /p4/1/root
+3. Put the Perforce license file for the server into /p4/1/root the license file must be renamed to simply the name license.